The weekend of Friday, Jan. 31 – depart Sunday Feb. 2, 2025 will be the THIRTY-FIFTH ANNUAL Yosemite Valley winter trip.

 of our winter trip to Yosemite National Park

-The Outdoor Club started signups for the 2024 trip to Yosemite in December 2023, and we already have people signed up who have been on the trip before and who are experienced enough to lead the major hike, and others signed up who can teach people to ice skate.
-Some of these people will be camping, some have hotel room type reservations.
+We have people intending to go have been on the trip before and who are experienced enough to lead the major hike, and others signed up who can teach people to ice skate.
+Some of these people are planning to camp, and got four campsites in a group near each other in the best part of Upper Pines campground that they intend to share with other people.
+Some already have hotel room type reservations.

 Overnight Accommodations